yeyanwang/python-api-challenge/README.md

 ### WeatherPy

 **Findings:**
-Looking at the scatter plots and linear regression line created between weather variables(temperature, humidity, cloudiness, and wind speed) and latitude for both Northern and Southern Hemisphere
+Looking at the scatter plots and linear regression line created between weather variables(temperature, humidity, cloudiness, and wind speed) and latitude for both Northern and Southern Hemispheres

 ### VacationPy